Darboux Transformations for Orthogonal Differential Systems and Differential Galois Theory: Applications

-The Schr\"odinger equation for the stationary and non-relativistic case is given by where $\lambda$ is called the \emph{energy}, $V$ is called the \emph{potential} and $\psi$ is called the \emph{wave function}.
-Supersymmetric quantum mechanics in the Witten's formalism was introduced by himself in \cite[\S 6]{wi} as a toy model.
-Witten introduced the \emph{supersymmetric partner hamiltonians} $H_\pm$ as follows where $V_\pm$ are called the \emph{supersymmetric partner potentials} and $W$ is called the \emph{superpotential} which satisfies where $\psi_0$ is called the \emph{ground state} and $\lambda_0$ is an specific value of the energy $\lambda$.
+where $\lambda$ is called the \emph{energy}, $V$ is called the \emph{potential} and $\psi$ is called the \emph{wave function}.
+Supersymmetric quantum mechanics in the Witten's formalism was introduced by himself in~\cite[Section~6]{wi} as a toy model.
+Witten introduced the \emph{supersymmetric partner Hamiltonians} $H_\pm$ as follows